epabitra/Api-Documentations/Heart_Thrive_Docs/NOTIFICATION_API_DOCUMENTATION.md

 ## Table of Contents
 1. [Get User Notifications](#1-get-user-notifications) - Retrieve paginated list of notifications for the authenticated user
+2. [Get Notification by UUID](#2-get-notification-by-uuid) - Retrieve a specific notification by UUID for the authenticated user
-2. [Mark Notifications as Seen](#2-mark-notifications-as-seen) - Mark multiple notifications as seen using UUIDs
+3. [Mark Notifications as Seen](#3-mark-notifications-as-seen) - Mark multiple notifications as seen using UUIDs
-3. [Mark Notifications as Unseen](#3-mark-notifications-as-unseen) - Mark multiple notifications as unseen using UUIDs
+4. [Mark Notifications as Unseen](#4-mark-notifications-as-unseen) - Mark multiple notifications as unseen using UUIDs

 ---